EwilsonS/Evan_Wilson_JavaS1/README.md

-deserialization - json to java serialization- java to json servlet container tomcat - implementation of the servelet container
+deserialization - json to java serialization- java to json servlet container tomcat - implementation of the servelet container by Spring boot
 @requestbody // maps the HttpRequest body to a transfer object, enabling automatic deserialization of the inbound HttpRequest body onto a Java object.
 @responsebody // tells a controller that the object returned is automatically serialized into JSON and passed back into the HttpResponse object. rest architectural style